ejaa3/aquarelle/README.md

 [rice]: https://www.quora.com/What-is-the-meaning-of-Linux-ricing

-The current state is basically:
+The current state is:
-- Undocumented.
+- Incomplete documentation.
 - The CLI is functional, the GUI is not.
 - The API seems stable.
-- Review is needed (memory layout, error handling, etc.).

 ## Development and testing